Commissioners’ Court: Thursday, March 27, 2025

-Harris County Commissioners Court: The next session is at 10 am on Tuesday, October 8, 2024 at the Harris County Administration Building at 1001 Preston, First Floor, on the north side of downtown Houston.
+Harris County Commissioners Court: This session was held at 10 am on Thursday, March 27, 2024 at the Harris County Administration Building at 1001 Preston, First Floor, on the north side of downtown Houston.

 Legislative Report / Commissioner’s Court May 7